BiglySoftware/BiglyBT/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Report a bug in BiglyBT
+about: Not for general discussion (See link to Reddit)
+---
 <!--
 Any posts or screenshots displaying torrent names, search results, subscription names, will be removed without notification, unless they are linux distros.
 For bugs, please include the "System" section of the Help->About window, or if you don't have access to the window, include: -->